paraswaykole/slashbase/README.md

 # License

+This project is licensed under the Apache License 2.0.
 See the [LICENSE file](LICENSE.txt) for license rights and limitations.